 The Government of Alberta has announced the Site Rehabilitation Program, mainly funded by the federal government’s COVID-19 Economic Response Plan, which will provide up to $1 billion in funding to Alberta’s oilfield service contractors to perform well, pipeline, and oil and gas site reclamation work.

 The Site Rehabilitation Program is not administered by the Orphan Well Association (OWA).
 Please go to alberta.ca/siterehab for application and eligibility information, as well as the online application portal.

 As part of its investment in the energy industry, the Government of Canada’s plans include a $200 million repayable loan to the OWA.
 The Government of Alberta has also announced a $100 million repayable loan to the OWA, in addition to a loan announced by the province in 2017 and provided over three years.
 Service companies interested in working for the OWA can find information about procurement in our Contractors section.

-The Orphan Well Association began as an innovative collaboration among the Alberta Government, provincial regulators and the oil and gas industry to work toward a common goal: protecting public safety and managing the environmental risks of oil and gas properties that do not have a legally or financially responsible party that can be held accountable.
+The Orphan Well Association is an industry-funded collaboration among the Alberta Government, provincial regulators and oil and gas producers to work toward a common goal: protecting public safety and managing the environmental risks of oil and gas properties that do not have a legally or financially responsible party that can be held accountable.
 These properties are known as “orphans.”
 The mandate of the OWA is to safely decommission orphan oil and gas wells, pipelines and production facilities, and restore the land as close to its original state as possible.